aposin/openinsuranceplatform/CONTRIBUTING.md

 * The core team is committing to implementing a proposal, even if nobody else does.
 Accepted proposals simply mean that the core  team and the community agree that this proposal should be a part of Open Insurance Platform.

 ###### In Progress
-Once a developer has begun work on a proposal, either from the core s team or a community member, the proposal is marked as in progress with the implementors name and (possibly) a link to a development branch to follow along with progress.
+Once a developer has begun work on a proposal, either from the core team or a community member, the proposal is marked as in progress with the implementors name and (possibly) a link to a development branch to follow along with progress.

 ###### Rejected
 Rejected proposals will not be implemented or merged into Open Insurance Platform.
 Once a proposal is rejected, the thread will be closed and the conversation is considered completed, pending considerable new information or changes.